LarryGF/terraHom/README.md

   - DeSec
     - Create an account on https://desec.io/
     - Create your domain, save your subdomain
+    - Create a wildcard record pointing to your public IP address

 - Point your subdomain to your public IP address (this won't work if your public IP address is _NATed_ by your ISP)